Apptainer: Features

-Singularity is able to support natively high-performance interconnects, such as InfiniBand and Intel Omni-Path Architecture (OPA).
+Apptainer is able to support natively high-performance interconnects, such as InfiniBand and Intel Omni-Path Architecture (OPA).

-Similar to the support for InfiniBand and Intel OPA devices, Singularity can support any PCIe-attached device within the compute node, such as graphic accelerators.
+Similar to the support for InfiniBand and Intel OPA devices, Apptainer can support any PCIe-attached device within the compute node, such as graphic accelerators.

-Singularity also has native support for Open MPI library by utilizing a hybrid MPI container approach where OpenMPI exists both inside and outside the container.
+Apptainer also has native support for Open MPI library by utilizing a hybrid MPI container approach where OpenMPI exists both inside and outside the container.

-These features make Singularity increasingly useful in areas such as machine learning, deep learning and most data-intensive workloads where the applications benefit from the high bandwidth and low latency characteristics of these technologies.
+These features make Apptainer increasingly useful in areas such as machine learning, deep learning and most data-intensive workloads where the applications benefit from the high bandwidth and low latency characteristics of these technologies.

 Integration

 HPC systems traditionally already have resource management and job scheduling systems in place, so the container runtime environments must be integrated into the existing system resource manager.

 Using other enterprise container solutions like Docker in HPC systems would require modifications to the software.

-Docker containers can be automatically converted to stand-alone singularity files which can then be submitted to HPC resource managers.
+Docker containers can be automatically converted to stand-alone Apptainer files which can then be submitted to HPC resource managers.

-Singularity seamlessly integrates with many resource managers including:
+Apptainer seamlessly integrates with many resource managers including: